 Considered a sort of relief valve to keep social tensions under control, Venice Carnival, like pretty much all carnivals, originates from ancestral rituals performed at the end of the winter to welcome the warm season and augur well for a generous harvest.

-Actually, today the Carnival lasts much less than before, as in republican times could last several months, making people rightfully say that in Venice the Carnival fever never stops.
-And it’s the same Venetians’ enthusiasm towards debauchery that led the rulers to stop the excessive reveling by passing new laws on limiting the use of the mask, become by then symbol of freedom and licentiousness.
+Actually, today the Carnival lasts much less than before.
+In republican times could last several months, making people rightfully say that in Venice the Carnival fever never stops.
+And it’s the same enthusiasm of Venice natives towards debauchery that led the rulers to stop the excessive revelling by passing new laws limiting the use of the mask, become by then a symbol of freedom and licentiousness.

 Today we all know how romantic Venice is, day and night, with any kind of weather conditions, at any season and, let’s face it, despite the outrageous prices.
-However, during the Carnival its charming aura is even more intense.
+However, during the Carnival, its charming aura is even more intense.

-As I walked along the banks of a lagoon that threatened high tides every day, trying to capture a fleeting glimpse of emotion beyond the mask, I was enchanted to see the colors, the passion and the excitement around every single event.
+As I walked along the banks of a lagoon that threatened high tides every day, trying to capture a fleeting glimpse of emotion beyond the mask, I was enchanted to see the colours, the passion and the excitement around every single event.

 It was my first time in Venice, I definitely had not anticipated that it was going to be right during the famous Carnival, but I can totally say I couldn’t pick a better time.